 Do Massage Therapists Need Insurance?

 Yes, most massage businesses need insurance.
 While needs might change whether you are self employed, you run a mobile massage business or you own a bricks-and-mortar massage business, you may need public liability insurance, professional indemnity/professional liability, equipment cover, commercial vehicle or business use for your vehicle and employer's liability to protect any employees at the very least.
+But anyone becoming a massage therapist should fully understand the risks they face.

 Public liability insurance is critical for any business that deals in person with members of the public (e.g., clients), so most massage businesses need this.
 Treatment liability insurance can also be important to protect a therapist from customers who are unhappy with your work, for example if they claim your service or advice caused them injury.